UPPMAX/UPPMAX-documentation/docs/cluster_guides/uppmax_rules.md

 ## Usage rules

-- Sabotage or disruptive activities aimed at the computer system, other systems, or other users, as well as gaining unauthorized access to any local or remote computer systems, whether governed by this policy or not, is prohibited.
+- Sabotage or disruptive activities aimed at the computer system, other systems, or other users, as well as gaining unauthorised access to any local or remote computer systems, whether governed by this policy or not, is prohibited.
 - Any indications of security problems, signs of intrusion or suspect activity